Topological data analysis on noisy quantum computers

 This research was supported in part by the Air Force Research Laboratory (AFRL) grant number FA8750-C-18-0098, and in part by IBM Research, South Africa under the Equity Equivalent Investment Programme (EEIP) of the government of South Africa.
 VJ is supported in part by the South African Research Chairs Initiative of the National Research Foundation, grant number 78554.
-Firstly, we wish to thank Brian Neyenhuis, Jennifer Strabley, Chad Edwards, and Tony Uttley from the Quantinuum quantum team for generously providing us credits to access their quantum computers and assisting us.
+Firstly, we wish to thank Brian Neyenhuis, Jennifer Strabley, Chad Edwards, and Tony Uttley from the Quantinuum quantum team for generously providing us credits to access their quantum computers and assisting with the experimentation.
+Secondly, we would like to thank Adam Connolly and Julien Sorci for pointing out a flaw in the algorithm of an earlier version of the paper.
 Next, we would like to acknowledge Tal Kachman for the suggestion to use controlled-increment to entangle the simplices with the count register.
-The authors would also like to thank Scott Aaronson, Paul Alsing, Ryan Babbush, Sergey Bravyi, Chris Cade, Marcos Crichigno, Aram Harrow, Gil Kalai and Seth Lloyd for valuable discussions.
+The authors would also like to thank Scott Aaronson, Paul Alsing, Ryan Babbush, Sergey Bravyi, Chris Cade, Marcos Crichigno, Aram Harrow, Gil Kalai, and Seth Lloyd for valuable discussions.